ChrisSchulze/portfolio/portfolio/works/dhb.md

 title: DHB
 description: A bold and ballsy brand
 thumbnail: "/upload/DHB_Designs_1.jpg"
-services: Information Architecture, Look & Feel
+services: Develop a new Branding and a Look & Feel.
 categories:
 - Digital Brand Design
 - Information architecture